quyennguyen07/Automation-App/README.md

 3. Follow the on-screen instructions to either record or play back events.

 ## Contributing
+If you found this tool useful please give this repo a star!

 Contributions are welcome!
 If you'd like to add new features, fix bugs, or improve the documentation, feel free to fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Authors

+Nguyen Dinh Quyen

 ## Contact
 For any inquiries or feedback, please contact: